Will2Jacks/Chess-SDL/README.md

 	make gcov	 -	create gcov reports in docs make clean	 -	clean object and executable files make all	 -	compile, create test and run

+**Ingame commands:**

+* h -> show help (what are the possible positions for the selected piece)
+* b -> best movement (there's no possible moves tree yet so it's not quite accurate)

+On Edit mode:

+* left and right -> select the piece
+* up and down -> select the color
+* click -> place the piece.
+* d -> done, start a pvp mode after editing the piece positions

 -----------
 Board and pieces assets taken from https://www.behance.net/gallery/10018309/Chess-Artwork-Pieces-and-Board-Art-Assets